Choosing a Refinancing Option

 Even though it may seem like it at times, there aren't as many refinance loan programs as there are borrowers!
 Contact us at 410-451-2755 and we will match you with the refinance program that best fits you. surveying your choices, you can consider your goals for your refinance.

 Reducing Your Monthly Payments

-Are you planning to fatten up your equity faster, and pay your mortgage off more quickly?
-You should consider refinancing to a short-term loan, such as a 15-year mortgage.
-The payments will probably be more than they were with your long-term mortgage loan, but in exchange, you will pay quite a bit less interest and can build up equity more quickly.
-Conversely, if your current longer term mortgage has a small balance remaining, and was closed a while ago, you might be able to make the switch without paying more each month.
-To help you determine your options and the multiple benefits in refinancing, please contact us at 410-451-2755.
+Are you wanting to fatten your home equity faster, and pay your mortgage loan off sooner?
+Then, you want to look into refinancing to a short term mortgage - for example, a fifteen-year loan.
+Your payments will probably be more than they were with your long-term mortgage loan, but the pay-off is: you will pay quite a bit less interest and can build up equity more quickly.
+But, you could be able to make the change without a bigger monthly mortgage payment if your longer term mortgage loan was closed a while ago, and the balance remaining is small.
+You may even pay less!
+To help you understand your options and the many benefits of refinancing, please call us at 410-451-2755.
 We are here for you.